Sea Life and Science Aboard the R/V Lake Guardian

 In addition to learning about modern challenges to ensuring water quality, they were encouraged to ask themselves what they could do to develop new ideas and actions to help solve these important ecological issues.
 The process of questioning and determining how current practices can be improved upon was emphasized throughout the trip.

 Toward the end of the week-long trip it was clear that although the educators were in teams, they were all working together.
-For example, Team Diporea used Water Quality's research to ask if anything in the water could be affecting the presence of Diporea.
+For example, Team Diporeia used Water Quality's research to ask if anything in the water could be affecting the presence of Diporeia.
 This interconnectedness between teams was described by participants as being similar to the interconnectedness of the Great Lakes.

 For their final activity, each team developed a presentation of their findings and a plan for how they could use this knowledge in the classroom.
 An indication of how close the educators had become were the inside jokes included in each presentation.
 Some educators described their ideas for crafting miniature versions of the tools they used onboard and others shared their plans for mini-experiments destined for their students.
 No matter how they will use the wealth of information gained the trip, each left with lessons they said will affect the way they teach.